hackclub/some-assembly-required/guide/writing-code/writing-code.md

 ---

 Now, variables and registers are quite similar in this regard, but there are some key differences to remember.

-You can create an unlimited amount of variables and name them whatever you'd like.
-Registers, on the other hand, are limited to a set determined by the processor.
-You also can't name them, they're like already set up variables that you can change the contents of.
+With **variables**, you can create an _unlimited amount_ of them and _name them whatever you'd like_.

+**Registers**, on the other hand, are _limited_ to a set determined by the processor.
+You also _can't name them_, they're like already set up variables that you can change the contents of.

 ```js
 // JavaScript